-DATE DESCRIPTION VETERAN'S DAY (CO.
+DATE DESCRIPTION November 10 VETERAN'S DAY (CO.
 ORD.
-358.8) November 11 The Registrar of Voters office will be closed.
-Canvass of Election / Certification of Election (E.C. § 15372) November 23 Registrar of Voters shall complete canvass no later than this day.
+358.8) November 10 The Registrar of Voters office will be closed.
+Canvass of Election / Certificate of Election (E.C. § 15372) November 20 Registrar of Voters shall complete canvass no later than this day.
 The Registrar of Voters will issue a certificate of election to the elected officers after the results are certified.
-Before Appointments in Lieu of Election in Special Districts (E.C. § 10515) November 30 Board of Supervisors will appoint a qualified person to each office, in the event the scheduled election is not held due to insufficient nominees.
-TERM BEGINS (E.C. §§ 10505, 10554; Ed.C § 5017; G.C. § 61042; W.C. § 71253) December 4 at Noon School District Governing Board Special District Directors Municipal Water District Directors January 1 Filing Period for Semi-Annual Campaign Disclosure Statement (G.C. § 84200) thru January 31 Covers period ending December 31.
+November 23 thru Thanksgiving Day / Day After Thanksgiving (CO.
+ORD.
+358.8) November 24 The Registrar of Voters Office will be closed.
+Appointment in Lieu of Election in Special Districts (E.C. § 10515) Before November 27 Board of Supervisors will appoint a qualified person to each office, in the event the scheduled election is not held due to insufficient nominees.
+TERMS BEGINS (E.C. §§ 10505, 10554; Ed.C. § 5017; G.C. § 61042; P.U.C. § 11863) December 1 School District Governing Board Special District Directors January 1 thru Filing Period for Semi-Annual Campaign Disclosure Statement (G.C. § 84200) January 31 Cover period ending December 31.
 Statement must be sent by first class mail or hand-delivered.

 Note: Whenever a date prescribed by law falls on a weekend or holiday, such act may be performed on the next business day.
 (E.C. § 15; G.C. § 6701)

-OFFICES SCHEDULED FOR ELECTION NOVEMBER 3, 2015
+OFFICES SCHEDULED FOR ELECTION NOVEMBER 7, 2017